BATspock/Textons/README.md

 output:
 * numpy array of image after k means wiht LM filters

-assignment type 'RANDOM' is suited more for higher number of clusters

-assignment type 'DEFINED' is better suited when number of clusters is less than 15

-however the assignemnt types do not impact the performance of the code in any significant way
+Assignment type 'RANDOM' is suited more for higher number of clusters, assignment type 'DEFINED' is better suited when number of clusters is less than 15, however the assignemnt types do not impact the performance of the code in any significant way